maxts0gt/maxts0gt/README.md

 ## About Me

--   🔭 I’m currently working on: Building websites on Figma and React.
+-   🔭 I’m currently working on: Building websites on Next.js and React.
 Also, diving deep on algorithms at [Leetcode](https://leetcode.com/).
 -   🌱 I’m currently learning: Mastering React and learning Golang.
 My GoTo -> [Epic React](https://epicreact.dev/) and [Golang](https://www.ardanlabs.com/).
 When I got some time left, I work on my design skills with Figma, Adobe Xd and 3d models with Blender -> Spend as much time as possible on [Dirbbble](https://dribbble.com/).
 -   🤔 What I want to learn next: Really love to master [Three.js](https://threejs.org), [GSAP](https://greensock.com/), [D3.js](https://d3js.org/) and [TailwindCSS](https://scrimba.com/playlist/pdq3QsM).
 -   📫 How to reach me: `@maxtsogt` on Twitter!